admin-ch/CovidCertificate-SDK-iOS/README.md

 All these checks check against verification properties that are loaded from a server.
 These returned properties use a property to specify how long they are valid (like `max-age` in general networking).
 With the parameter `forceUpdate`, these properties can be forced to update.

-CovidCertificateSDK offers a `Verifier` and `Wallet` namespace these have to be used according to the purpose of the app.
+CovidCertificateSDK offers a `Verifier` and `Wallet` namespace.
+Methods in the Wallet namespace must only be used by the official COVID Certificate App.

 ### Decoding
 ```swift